ALT-F4-LLC/kickstart.nix/README.md

 gh repo fork ALT-F4-LLC/kickstart.nix
 ```

-7. Clone your new fork locally to customize before applying:
+7. Clone your new fork locally to customize:

 > NOTE: You should be able to run the following command by enabling features above.